FredHutch/pgMAP_pipeline/README.md

   * future note: make the whole pipeline more self-contained - tell users to run the pipeline from within the root dir and only use relative file paths from there?

 * figure out how to make folders in a way that makes sense

+## Can probably be done after submission

+* **Phoebe:** make interpretable error messages for n_chunks, etc.

+* add a rule to gzip all large files at the end of the pgPEN pipeline

+* add in a "test case" option for people to try out the aligner on the downsampled PC9 dataset

+* decide about improving config file setup/tracking based on: https://gist.github.com/canton7/1423106

+* make a nicely-formatted report for counts output, alignment stats

+### Completed

+## Would be nice but probably unnecessary

+* figure out how to access snakemake variables from inside python scripts

+### Completed